 This awesome optic offers plenty of eye relief and comes with a set of Picatinny/Weaver 30mm quad-mount scope mounts.
 These are robust mounts that can be used to mount it on your Ruger Scout .308 for a near perfect scout rifle/scope combo.

-This variable power scope features Leupold’s exclusive FireDot reticle.
-The unique, illuminated red dot reticle makes this optic particularly fitting for a scout rifle.
-It makes for rapid, easy target acquisition, one of the key aspects of a good scout scope.
+This fixed power scope features an easy-to-use wide duplex reticle.
+This simple reticle makes this optic particularly fitting for a Scout rifle.
+It makes for rapid target acquisition, which is one of the key aspects of a good scout scope.

 Leupold’s high-quality illuminated scout scope is crafted from 6061-T6 aircraft quality aluminum, plus it is nitrogen purged, and completely waterproof, fogproof, and shockproof.
 The glass quality is seriously in a class of its own.
 With razor-sharp, edge-to-edge clarity, a bright image, and true colors, the images viewed through this optic are better than anything you’ll ever see with the naked eye.